 - Ordering the journal

-Online the hard or soft copy (pdf) of the journal directly through the UWA e-shop
+Order online the hard or soft copy (pdf) of the journal directly through the UWA e-shop.

 Email articles to: Essays in French Literature and Culture